timotheeg/NESTrisStatsUI/docs/stats.md

 Bag 2: I S Z J O L T
 ````

-Classic NES tetris [doesn't use bag randomization](https://simon.lc/the-history-of-tetris-randomizers).
+Classic NES Tetris [doesn't use bag randomization](https://simon.lc/the-history-of-tetris-randomizers).
 And because of that, a drought may have arbitrary length, and be difficult for a player to handle.
 To contrast with modern tetrises, a game is considered in a drought in NES Classic Tetris whenever there is a sequence **13-long** or more, where a given piece does not come.

 Traditionnaly, Classic Tetris players, viewers, and commentators have been focusing on I piece droughts, considered the most important because Tetrises can only be achieved with I pieces.
 This Stats UI however shows droughts for all pieces!